dmaerzendorfer/dmaerzendorfer.github.io/_projects/notMyConstructionSite.md

 ### The Pylons
-This station tries to bring some attention to the fact that some people might be afraid from showing their opinions in public.
+This station tries to bring some attention to the fact that some people might be afraid of showing their opinions in public.
 For this a small podium was built with some questions of which the participants takes one and two answer pylons.
 The depending on whether the participant lifts the yes or the no pylon a booing or a cheering sound is played.

 Once again this station is powered by a **Raspberry PI 3B+**, a **bluetooth speaker**, some **buttons** and a **powerbank**.